ASIAN HEALTH SERVICES

 If you develop immediate allergic reaction (hives, wheezing) to the first COVID vaccine, you should reach out to your provider before getting the second shot.

-You can get the vaccine.
+It is highly recommended for individuals who have weakened immune systems to get vaccinated.
 Please discuss this with your doctor first if you still have concerns.

 Vaccination against COVID-19 can help keep children from getting seriously sick and being hospitalized even if they do get infected.
 This can help protect family members, such as siblings too young for vaccination and other vulnerable family members.
 In addition, vaccinating children can help keep them in school and safely participate in playdates, sports, and other activities essential to their well-being and development.